 Adequacy of Health Insurance

-While most children had current health insurance coverage at the time of the survey, insurance coverage may not always be adequate to meet their needs.
-Parents whose children were currently insured were asked three questions regarding the services and costs associated with their child’s health insurance: whether the out-of-pocket costs were reasonable, whether the plan offers benefits or covers services that meet their child’s needs, and whether the plan allowed them to see the health care providers they need.
-Children were considered to have inadequate health insurance coverage if their parents did not answer “usually” or “always” to all of the three questions.
-Overall, 23.5 percent of children had inadequate insurance; this percentage did not vary significantly by location.
+While most children had health insurance coverage at the time of the survey, insurance coverage may not always be adequate to meet their needs.
+Parents whose children were currently insured were asked three questions regarding the services and costs associated with their child’s health insurance: whether the out-of-pocket costs were reasonable, whether the plan offered benefits or covered services that meet their child’s needs, and whether the plan allowed them to see the health care providers they needed.
+Children were considered to have inadequate health insurance coverage if their parents did not answer “usually” or “always” to all three questions.
+Overall, 23.5 percent of children who were currently insured had inadequate insurance; this percentage varied slightly by location with children in small rural areas less likely to have inadequate insurance compared to their urban peers (21.9 versus 23.7 percent, respectively).